ghferraro/ghferraro.github.io/research.md

 ---
 layout: page
-title: Research
+title: "Research"
+permalink: /research.md
 ---

-# About Me
+# Research stuff
 This page is all about Greg Ferraro.